fgsfdsfgs/dhewm3/README.md

 To build the port, execute `make -f Makefile.nx` in the `neo` directory.

+Set `D3XP=ON` to build RoE game code into the NRO instead of base game code, e.g. `D3XP=ON make -f Makefile.nx`.
+The resulting executable will automatically load RoE on startup, if present.

-The game, both the NRO and the data files (i.e. the `base` folder), should be installed to `/switch/dhewm3/` on your SD card.
+The game, both the NRO and the data files (i.e. the `base` and/or `d3xp` folders), should be installed to `/switch/dhewm3/` on your SD card.

 nxlink debugging is enabled when either `DEBUG` or `NXLINK_DEBUG` is defined.